-Sara Keller, MD, MPH graduated from Duke University School of Medicine in 2007, and received an MPH in epidemiology at the University of North Carolina.
-She completed her internal medicine residency training at the Johns Hopkins University School of Medicine, and is board certified in internal medicine.
-She is currently a fellow in infectious diseases at the University of Pennsylvania.
+Sara Keller, MD, MPH graduated from Duke University School of Medicine in 2007 and received an MPH in epidemiology at the University of North Carolina.
+She completed her internal medicine residency training at the Johns Hopkins University School of Medicine and is board certified in internal medicine.
+She completed her CHIPS fellowship and a fellowship in infectious diseases at the University of Pennsylvania in 2013.

-Dr. Keller is researching patient safety and infection control, as pertains to rates of healthcare acquired infections across the healthcare system and throughout the state.
-She is also interested in issues of quality of care for HIV positive patients.
+As a CHIPS Fellow, Dr. Keller's research interests included patient safety and infection control pertaining to rates of healthcare acquired infections across the healthcare system and throughout Pennsylvania.
+She was also interested in issues of quality of care for HIV positive patients.

 Meghan Lane-Fall, MD is a 2006 graduate of the Yale University School of Medicine.
 She completed residency training in anesthesiology in 2010 and a critical care medicine fellowship in 2011 at the Hospital of the University of Pennsylvania.
 Her research interests include processes of care in critically ill patients and advancement of quality improvement research in the perioperative stetting.
 She is particularly focused on communication and teamwork in the intensive care unit and adequacy of documentation in the operating room.

 Currently Assistant professor of Anesthesiology and Critical Care, Clinician-Educator track, at the University of Pennsylvania, Dr Lane-Fall's research continues to focus on teamwork and communication in the critical care and perioperative settings.
 Her clinical practice involves caring for critically ill patients in the surgical intensive care unit as well as patients receiving surgical anesthesia.
 In this role she also teaches and mentors medical students and residents and participates in advancing health system quality improvement initiatives.